 The geophysics suggested that the feature overlays ploughing marks, although this is not absolutely clear.
 It is therefore suggested that this is a post-mediaeval enclosure, probably housing trees.
 There is a similar ploughed-out feature in another field approx. 2km away.
 However the latter is shown on the first edition OS map as a tree plantation, while that at Ingmoor is not shown at all.
 We are currently looking into ownership of the second site with the aim of carrying out a walkover and limited geophysics survey to compare the sites.

-We are very grateful to the Mick Aston foundation for their support.
+This project was made possible by a grant from the Mick Aston Memorial fund and we are very grateful for this support.
 Not only has it allowed us to explore this enigmatic, previously unknown structure, it has also provided us with invaluable training to help us with future activities.
-We also thank Jim Brightman for his expertise and patience.
+We also thank Jim Brightman of Solstice Heritage for his expertise and patience.
 Jim was a superb supervisor.
-Thanks also to Kyle Blue for letting us dig a big hole in his land, and then even more thanks for helping us fill it in again.
+We are also grateful to the Burra and Blue families for their support and permissions.
+Without the support of our local landowners none of this activity would be possible.